Ichaelus/Github-Classifier/Documentation/Documentation.md

 has to implement the abstract methods from ClassificationModule like *train* or *predictLabelAndProbability*.

 #### Used models
-We hereby present all models used in the process, to look at our first tests see the **First Try** folder.
+We hereby present all models used in the process, to look at our first tests see the **Playground** folder.

 > **Neural Networks** are without any doubt the most hyped up machine learning models since many years.
 Mastering many difficult challenges [like finding the right category out of thousands for images](http://image-net.org/) at human like performance.